 Disbursements are made in two payment periods as follows, depending on when the student is awarded aid, or decides to receive their first payment:

 Phase I and II Disbursement Payment Periods:

-The first disbursement is issued during Phase I, thirty days after the start date for the program for any student who has not previously received financial aid, or one week after the start date of the first day of the phase for students who have previously received financial aid.
-The second disbursement is issued at the midpoint of the program, during Phase II, after satisfactory completion of 366 clock hours for the Basic Program or satisfactory completion of 300 clock hours for the Post-Graduate Program.
+The first disbursement is issued during Phase I, thirty days after the start date for the program for any student.
+The second disbursement is issued at the midpoint of the program, during Phase II, after satisfactory completion of 366 clock hours for the Basic Program or satisfactory completion of 300 clock hours for the Regional Program.

 Phase II and III Disbursement Payment Period: